inspiredlabs/rvo.lt/site/content/post/light-bike-script.md

 - HUMANITY needs... low energy ways of going about daily&nbsp;life.
 - But for most people, that's seen as an impediment.
 - For example, _solar panels_ aren't just for your home.
-- We have developed a simple system to recharge a street-legal <!--electric--> bike...&nbsp;OFF&#8209;GRID.
+- So, we developed a simple system to recharge a street-legal electric bike...completely&nbsp;OFF&#8209;GRID.
-- and unlike fossil fuels: this gives the rider, unlimited&#8209;autonomy.
+- and unlike fossil fuels – this gives the rider, unlimited&#8209;autonomy.

 MOVES TO THE SIDE EXPOSING BIKE

-- This isn't a complete contradiction, because the bike itself, only weighs 50Kg...
+- This isn't a complete contradiction, because the bike itself, weighs less than 50Kg...
-- the solar panels collapse into the back of the bike:
+- and the solar panels, collapse into the back of the bike.
-- making the whole vehicle remarkably portable.
+- Making the whole system – remarkably portable.

 PUTS SOLAR PANEL AWAY

 - We call this **The Light Bike**.
-- And, we beleive that the combination of staying light-weight, low energy and powered naturally by the sun:
+- And, we beleive that a combination of light-weight, low energy design that's naturally powered by the sun: will be the future of transport.
-- is the future of transport, for everyone on earth.
+- For everyone on earth.

-- ...this is part of a larger project:
+- ...but, this is part of a larger project:
-- concentrating on making _life's necessities_, like transport: as freely available as possible.
+- concentrating on making _life's necessities_<!--, like transport:--> as freely available as possible.

 <!-- Whatever is rightly done, however humble, is noble.
 (Quidvisrecte factum quamvis humile praeclarum.) — Sir Henry Royce -->